mlazarovits/LLPgammaAnalyzer/README.md

 ```
 cmsRun config/llpgana_mc_aod.py
 ```
-make sure you are running over the files you want, and the output file name is updated
+make sure you are running over the files you want and the output file name is updated

 ## To run primary vertex time skimmer
 ```